Skip to content

 We believe that showing good role models to younger generations is another way to support learning, and are pouring effort into such activities.

-Supporting Online Study through ClassPad.net
+Supporting ICT in Education through ClassPad.net

 Select a location